msadiq10/FER/README.md

 http://mohammadmahoor.com/affectnet/

-and must be pasted in FER2013 and AffectNet folders respectively.
+and must be pasted in fer2013 and affectNet folders respectively.